-Students will immerse themselves in Chicago through three classes, taught by distinguished instructors from a range of disciplines, all deeply versed in aspects of the life and history of the city's diverse communities.
+Students immerse themselves in Chicago through three classes, taught by distinguished instructors from a range of disciplines, all deeply versed in aspects of the life and history of the city's diverse communities.
 Like Study Abroad courses, these classes utilize excursions, guest speakers, and engagement with stakeholder groups and leaders to enrich class readings and assignments.
-Fridays, the cohort participates in a program of trips to key sites in the city, including restaurants, cultural centers, churches and advocacy institutions,
+Fridays, the cohort participates in a program of trips to key sites in the city, including restaurants, cultural centers, ecological and historical sites, and advocacy institutions.

 Examples of previous Chicago Studies Quarter themes and courses can be found below.
 The Chicago Studies Faculty Director and Advisory Group will assist instructors and departments in the development and integration of proposed Quarters and courses.

 The Calumet region, extending from Chicago’s south side along Lake Michigan into Indiana and Michigan, was once a vast network of wetlands, lakes, prairies, and dunes.
 This region lies at the intersection of pre-contact distributions of northern boreal forest, prairie, savanna, and dune.
 While the area saw significant use prior to European colonization, it was only in the last 150 years that human land use — especially heavy industry and urban development — began to radically reshape the region.
 In spite of this, the Calumet is still home to significant levels of biodiversity.
 Students in the Calumet Quarter are part of an innovative example of cooperative conservation, the 70+ member Calumet Initiative, which brings together scientists, planners, community groups, local residents, and business with the goal of revitalizing both the local economy and the ecological riches of the Calumet region.
 This sequence was designed to bridge theory and practice in environmental studies.